wp-plugins/locations/readme.txt

 == Changelog ==

+= 1.9 =
+* Adds customizeable templates for the Single Location view and the Store Locator's info windows

 = 1.8 =
 * Adds Shortcode options for IDs, Classes, Button Text, Display Text, Map Height, Map Width, and more!